Powered By

 Summary

 The HotA Barbarian is a strong melee build that controls the battlefield.
-It is relatively fast-paced and can deliver some of the most ridiculous damage numbers in the game when fully optimized.
-Charging into battle with a Rallying Cry and following up with an absolutely devastating atomic smash with Hammer of the Ancients will always feel way too satisfying.
+It is relatively fast-paced and can deliver huge damage numbers with impressive area of effect when fully optimized.
+Leaping into battle with a Rallying Cry and following up with an absolutely devastating atomic smash with Hammer of the Ancients will always feel way too satisfying.

 Credits